12 Facilities Management Tips for Collecting and Using Workplace Data

 These core areas of focus teach professionals the importance of facilities within the context of each modality.
 For example, FMP candidates learn “how to assess and inspect facility needs” as part of the operations and maintenance module, while also learning how to “integrate people, place and process” with facilities as part of the leadership and strategy module.

 An exam caps off each module, so trainees can prove their understanding of core concepts and demonstrate their ability to deploy these concepts.
 In completing the module, trainees also earn Continuing Education Credits (CEUs).
-CEUs signify not only their progress toward FMP certification, but their continued strive to maintain accreditation in the future.
+CEUs signify not only their progress toward FMP certification, but their continued strive to maintain a facilities management accreditation in the future.